StefanSchroeder/Golang-Ellipsoid/README.md

 Thank you to Jim Gibson for writing the Perl module Geo::Ellipsoid.
 And to the authors of the Fortran module that he ported it from.

-This package has no other website other than github.
+This package has no website other than github.

 ## Bugs and Limitations

 Not all functions are implemented from the Geo-Ellipsoid-package.
-As mentioned in the license, no guarantee whatsoever for the correctness of the computed results can be assumed.